 Licensed Psychologist, Dr. Samantha Gaies, is an expert in using hypnosis and integrative methods for eating disorders, insomnia, relationships, trauma, infertility/pregnancy, and anxiety.
 She has developed her own specialized method, which combines advanced hypnosis techniques, mindfulness, interpersonal theory, and Acceptance and Commitment Therapy (ACT) to help clients move forward so they can live more satisfying lives.
 Her clinical practice integrates her extensive education from Northwestern University, NYU, and The University of Texas at Austin, her clinical research and training from the VA Medical System, and her personal interest and professional training in both hypnosis and mindfulness meditation.

 No items found.

 Dr. Gaies’s first foray into the exploration of emotions and human experience began during her undergraduate years at Northwestern University where she majored in Radio/TV/Film.
-After a few years of working with fictional characters, Dr. Gaies realized she preferred a field in which she could help real people.
+After a few years of working with fictional characters in the film industry, Dr. Gaies realized she preferred a field in which she could help real people.
 She began her professional career in psychology at a national research foundation, where she assessed individuals’ aptitudes in order to help them better understand how to find more satisfaction in their careers and educational pursuits.
-A few years later, she began her academic training in psychology at New York University (NYU), where she completed Master’s level courses in General Psychology.
+A few years later, she began her academic training in psychology at New York University, where she completed Master’s level courses in General Psychology.

 A year after enrolling at NYU, Dr. Gaies joined the doctoral program at the University of Texas at Austin, where she obtained an M.A. in Educational Psychology and a Ph.D. in Counseling Psychology.
 During her academic career, her research pertained to exploring the positive effects of mindfulness and self-compassion in relation to physical and mental health, as well as studying how mental health stigma affects treatment.
 Her dissertation focused on the negative impact of over-diagnosing clients and investigated ways in which psychologists can ensure that patients are treated with respect and dignity as unique individuals while in treatment.